adilovesgh/ase_cybertutor/README.md

 * Reviewer: reviewers have special permissions to manage tutor eligibility.
 In other words, website users who wish to be tutors for a specific subject must wait to acquire approval from a reviewer prior to tutorship being granted.
 Reviewers are normal users who are given the reviewer status by the admins.
 A reviewer cannot approve his or her own tutor requests.

 * Administration: admins have special permissions to grant reviewer eligibility.
 Admins can grant and take away reviewer status of other users.
 Currently, the admin account uses the email _aseadmin@aseadmin.com_ and password _aseadmin_.
-Please use this admin account when approving tutors.
-The admin account is created at the same time the first account is created.
+Please use this admin account for approving tutors.
+The admin account is created simultaneously when the first account is created.
 In order to access the admin account, please create an account first.

 * Payment Gateway Services: we implemented a payment transaction system by which students can pay for sessions by entering credit card credentials.
 For our gateway services, we integrate Stripe and begin to integrate Paypal in our application.
 Complete transaction execution occurs prior to the creation of tutoring sessions.
 We use sandbox environments and test accounts provided by these gateway services to simulate payment transactions.
 For testing with Stripe, we used the following procedure.
 Note that to view a successful order in the dashboard, steps 1, 2, and 4 must be customized individually.
 Otherwise, to test app functionality, please proceed to step 3.
   1. We create a Stripe account and ensure that __View Test Data__ has been toggled on.